KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 ## Read/write frequency

 Some data may need to be read very frequently while other data may need to be written to very frequently.
-Since there can be tradeoffs when trying to optimize both of these cases at the same time, dividing functionality into services that deal only with one or the other can allow these cases to be optimized separately.
+Since there can be tradeoffs when trying to optimize both of these cases at the same time, dividing functionality into services that deal only with one or the other can allow these considerations to be optimized separately.

 ## Join frequency

-Joins are expensive, and joins that reach across the boundaries of services are even more so but may be a necessary tradeoff.
+Joins are expensive, and joins that reach across the boundaries of services are even more so, but are a necessary tradeoff.

 ## Versioning services